null

 Round - When players start rolling for a given number, say "one's" and continue rolling until someone wins.
 A new round has said to begun after players have been reseated and are beginning to roll for a new number, such as "two's"

-Set - A set is when players play six rounds in which they have played for one's, two's, three's, four's, five's, and six's.
+Set (or Game) - A set is when players play six rounds in which they have played for one's, two's, three's, four's, five's, and six's.
 It is common to play two to four sets during one night of play.

 Q. Should my Bunco party have a theme?